Yahoo turns to Google's Mayer for revival

 "It's a statement on Yahoo's part to go with a product-centric CEO choice.
 It's a very big commitment on the board's part to pursue a product-centric strategy," venture capitalist Marc Andreessen told the Fortune industry conference in Aspen, Colorado.

-Tech companies can be turned around, he said, citing as an example Apple Inc, which had teetered on the brink of bankruptcy before Steve Jobs returned to the company he co-founded.
+Tech companies can be turned around, he said, citing as an example Apple Inc (AAPL.O), which had teetered on the brink of bankruptcy before Steve Jobs returned to the company he co-founded.
 "It's a big job that Marissa is stepping into," Andreessen said.

 Mayer will start on Tuesday, when the company is scheduled to report its quarterly financial results, but she will not join the post-release conference call.